tjorvenweber/tensorflow/project/Cleaning/readme.md

 # Cleaning process
-> here you can find the material from our own cleaning process
+Here you can find the material from our own cleaning process.

 To perform the cleaning yourself, you need to install deepface from PyPI beforehand.